Platoniq/wilder-journal/_articles/en/david-cabo.md

 date-updated: 2023-07-28T15:24:31.466Z
 article-order: 5
 uid: david-cabo
-title: '"At Civio, we want the administration to feel that it is being watched and that it is accountable to the public".'
+title: '"At Civio, we want the public administration to feel that it is being watched and that it is accountable to the public".'
 description: Interview with David Cabo, founder of Civio and computer engineer and expert in open data, transparency, public information analysis and budget data.